Find The Best Alcohol Treatment Near You in Cambridge, Massachusetts

 • Continuing to drink despite negative consequences, such as legal or relationship problems

-• Giving aside productive hobbies or pastimes in favor of drinking
+• Giving up productive hobbies or past times in favor of drinking

 • Using alcohol even in situations where it is physically dangerous, such as when driving